JosephSilber/bouncer/readme.md

 ### User Model

 By default, Bouncer automatically [uses the user model of the default auth guard](https://github.com/JosephSilber/bouncer/blob/462f312/src/BouncerServiceProvider.php#L171-L190).
-Most of the time, this is what you actually want.

 If you're using Bouncer with a non-default guard, and it uses a different user model, you should let Bouncer know about the user model you want to use: